 Rosacea may get worse over time, leading to permanent changes in looks and affecting self-esteem.
 There is no known cure for rosacea, but it is treatable.
-Most cases of rosacea can be controlled by avoiding the things that trigger it -- such as the sun, spicy foods, drinking hot beverages and alcohol -- and by using medication.
+Most cases of rosacea can be controlled by avoiding the things that trigger it -- such as the sun, spicy foods, drinking hot beverages and alcohol, using sun protection -- and by using medication.

 What Causes Rosacea?

 No one knows what causes rosacea.
 Researchers have several ideas:

 A disorder of the blood vessels that causes them to swell and leads to redness

 A genetic problem combined with environmental factors that irritate the skin

 Clogging of skin gland openings with skin mites

 Rosacea seems to affect fair-skinned people more often, though it can affect anyone.
 Often several people in a family have rosacea, so researchers think it may be at least partly genetic.
 In some cases, rosacea may be linked with migraines, other skin problems, and certain eye disorders, including blepharitis and keratitis.